Best long term care insurance quotes online.

 - Insurance carrier

-If you are asking yourself, “do I need long term care insurance?” here are some things to think about.
+If you are asking yourself, “is long term care insurance worth it?” here are some things to think about.

 Contrary to what many people believe, programs such as Medicare and private medical insurance do not pay for the majority of long-term care services that are needed by most people.
 These needs typically require assistance with personal care activities such as bathing and getting dressed.